pjtunstall/net-cat/README.md

 Next, build an executable file if you want to run the program that way.
 To connect, you'll need to open a terminal and type `nc`, followed by the IP address of the server and, optionally, the port number, then press ENTER.

 If you want to run the server on campus, be warned that we can't connect over the college wifi network.
+For reasons of security, we aren't permitted.
 You could try to connect to the server via a mobile hotspot.
 If one combination of computer and phone doesn't work, try another.
 It can be done.

 To run it from home, you'll need to configure your router settings to allow port forwarding, if your internet provider permits.